NSO-developer/nso-gitbook/README.md

 8. **Licensing and Support Information**
    - Guidelines on licensing requirements and where to get support.

-## NSO NED Administration
-See the NSO Administration Guide to [learn about Cisco-provided NEDs and how to manage them](https://cisco-tailf.gitbook.io/nso-docs/guides/administration/management/ned-administration).

 ## Cisco NSO NED Changelog Explorer
 The [NED Changelog Explorer](https://developer.cisco.com/docs/nso/ned-changelog-explorer/) allows you to quickly search for changes when upgrading to a specific NED version.
 This information is also available in the CHANGES file, packaged with each NSO NED release.